Can’t install your own solar panels? Some areas let you join a community project.

 “It was going to be us that they would come to, because we’re the ones putting those charges and credits on their bill,” said Heather Mulligan, manager of customer energy renewable programs with the utility Puget Sound Energy.
 “We’re very open to continuing the conversation and finding ways to support the development of community solar in a way that ensures there is oversight of all parties participating.”

 The post Can’t install your own solar panels?
-Some areas let you join a community project. appeared first on Stateline.
+Some areas let you join a community project. appeared first on Washington State Standard.